REp007/Task-Management/README.md

-Here is the updated README file for your MERN application with all `bun` commands removed and focusing on Node.js:

----

 # MERN Application

 This project is a full-stack MERN (MongoDB, Express, React, Node.js) application.
 The server side is a RESTful API that serves the client side of the project.